 - 3 tbsp raspberries + 1 tsp chia seeds

 - 2 tbsp peanut butter, or any other nut butter + 1 tsp turmeric

 - 1 tbsp coconut nectar + ½ tsp cacao, optional

 - 1 banana, try to get one which is as straight as possible

 - 1 hot dog bun, I used wholemeal

 - 1/8 cup mixture of any nuts, seeds or coconut, I used sunflower, coconut and buckwheat

 - 2 tbsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - ½ apple

-- Cut the apple into thin matchsticks and saute on a frypan until soft.
+- To make the 'hot dog': Cut the apple into thin matchsticks and saute on a frypan until soft.
 Set aside.

 - Add the raspberries and chia seeds to a small bowl.
 Mash the raspberries with a fork, mix with the chia seeds and set aside to thicken.